Website Manager

 8. VANCANCIES:

 The vacancy of an elected office shall be filled, for the unexpired term, by simple majority vote of the PBA Board of Directors.
 Absence from three consecutive regular Board of Directors meetings or 25% of the Director called functions without a reasonable excuse can be considered a resignation.
-More than 1 person can hold a Board of Directors position if there are not enough people to cover the positions.

-9. GRIEVANCE COMMITTEE
+9. GRIEVANCE COMMITTEE:

 The Board of Directors (a minimum of four) will sit on the Grievance Committee, chaired by the Director.
-The Umpire Director will sit on a Grievance Committee dealing with a question of Baseball rules, umpires, or other officiating questions.
+The Umpire Director will sit on a Grievance Committee dealing with a question of Baseball rules, umpires or other officiating questions.
 The duties are to resolve grievances as presented, in accordance with established association procedures.
 The grievance must be presented in writing to any PBA Board Member.
-Disposition of grievance must be delivered in writing within 10 days to parties involved and will be made part of the minutes of the Board of Directors meeting.
+Disposition of grievance must be delivered in writing within 10 days to parties involved, and will be made part of the minutes of the Board of Directors meeting.
 All game protests must be conducted in accordance with governing association rules.
 PBA must be notified of all protests and grievances regardless of association participation, within 48 hours after occurrence.
 The initial notification will be to the appropriate Commissioner.
 The Committee will meet only when necessary.
 The procedure of the Grievance Committee is detailed in the PBA Grievance Committee Procedure and Guidelines.

 10. DICIPLINARY COMMITTEE